Free Light Chains (Blood)

 Biopsy of your bone marrow

-Electrophoresis tests of proteins in your blood
+Electrophoresis tests of proteins in your blood and urine

 Free light chain test of your urine